nerds-odd-e/attd-v2/README.md

 127.0.0.1 host.docker.internal
 ```

-* Start environment for running tests
+* Start environment for running tests of web

 ```shell
 cd env/compose/dc_pc
 docker-compose up web
 ```

-If you are using arm based Mac (e.g. Macbook M1 or M2), please run `docker-compose up web-arm`
+If you are running tests of web on arm based Mac (e.g. Macbook M1 or M2), please run `docker-compose up web-arm`

+If you are running tests of android on Mac, please run `docker-compose up android-mac`

 After environment started, you should be able to access the chrome for running tests
 at http://localhost:7900.
 Just click the connect button